-This is an informational article about the process of creating a 3D model.
+This is an informational article about the process of creating a 3D model and 3d modeling prices.
 It will be interesting for anybody who is working with 3D graphics, novice 3D artists and for people who are generally interested in “how does it work?”.

 How to create a 3D model – before you start